defold/doc/docs/en/manuals/building-blocks.md

 ---
 title: The building blocks of Defold
-brief: This manual digs into the details of how Game objects Components and Collections work.
+brief: This manual digs into the details of how game objects, components and collections work.
 ---

 #  Building blocks